konradzdeb/blog/content/post/2018-11-24-interactive-module/index.md

   - Shiny
 ---

-# TL;DR
+## TL;DR

 If you want to see the implemented solution, please refer to:
 GitHub repo.

-# Context
+## Context

 Shiny is a widely popular web application framework for a R. In simple tearms it enables any R programmer to develop and deploy web application.
-This application could be simple - an interactive document consiting of a few charts and tables or a c complex "behemoth" with multiple functionalities enabling end-users to run models, query external data, generate exportable reports and sophisticated visuals.
+This application could be simple - an interactive document consisting of a few charts and tables or a c complex "behemoth" with multiple functionalities enabling end-users to run models, query external data, generate exportable reports and sophisticated visuals.

 In business, it is frequently efficient to capitalise on existing solution and develop / upgrade existing products.
-In a business intelligence web application context this may mean adding modules and functionalities to an existing application so a wider audiance can be served and more user needs can be met.
+In a business intelligence web application context this may mean adding modules and functionalities to an existing application so a wider audience can be served and more user needs can be met.

-This has certain advanatges, mostly:
+This has certain advantages, mostly:

 - Deployment cycle is faster, we are working on an existing product and adding new functionalities
 - We are leveraging existing dissemination mechanism, authentication, server, data connections.
 Where possible we can use tested and working solutions.
 This is conducive to stability.
 - Testing will be easier as we have an established user group that is familiar with the product

-# Challenges
+## Challenges

 Challenges are more interesting, as this is what I'm going to discuss.
-The challenges can be groupped in two main themes:
+The challenges can be grouped in two main themes:

 - Development
 - User exeperience